top of page

 When the team management feature was released to the property managers for the first month, their reactions were mixed.
 Our monthly active owners haven’t changed much, at roughly about 1.5 million.
 About 30% of them reacted favorably at first, saying that this was what they wanted the whole time to help them manage their properties.
 The rest of them were not so fond of the feature for the following reasons:

-They are not used to the drastic change their managing style.
+They weren't used to the drastic change to their managing style

 Some property managers are not ready to invite others to join them in managing their properties.